 |Houston, TX||v. +1.713.632.8653||f. +1.713.228.6605|

 Jeremy Herschaft is a member of our Maritime Emergency Response Team (MERT).

-Jeremy Herschaft represents publicly traded and privately owned companies in all aspects of international and domestic corporate litigation and commercial counseling, with particular emphasis on the global maritime and energy industries.
+Jeremy Herschaft represents publicly traded and privately owned companies in all phases of international corporate litigation, arbitration, and commercial counseling, with particular emphasis on the global marine and energy industries.

 - commercial disputes involving charter party, service contract and other transportation related agreements

 - COGSA and multi-modal cargo damage claims

 - marine casualties and blue water incident investigations

 - maritime environmental law compliance and marine pollution investigations

 - recognition and enforcement of foreign arbitration awards and judgments in U.S. courts